Single Site Gateway Cloning

 The primer design tool will not add a stop codon to a reverse primer.
 If you require a stop codon you should incorporate a template-derived stop codon (if present) or manually add a stop codon as an extension during the primer design process.

-Exercise 1: Designing Primers for Gateway Cloning
+Design Primers for Gateway Cloning

 In this exercise we will design oligonucleotide primers to amplify the mature xynB CDS.